 Verification.
-Verification is important for auditing and confirming that votes have been received and counted as intended.
-This is an essential component to confirm the accuracy of election outcomes.
-In electronic voting systems, verification refers to the ability for voters to verify that their ballot was cast and counted correctly.
+Verification is important for auditing and confirming that votes have been received and counted as meant.
+This element is an essential component in confirming the accuracy of election outcomes.
+In electronic voting systems verification refers to the ability for voters to verify that their ballot was cast and counted correctly.
 These two principles can occur in three phases whereby voters can confirm that their ballots were cast as intended, recorded as cast, and tallied as recorded (Goodman, 2017).

 Cast as intended refers to the ability of a voter to confirm that their encrypted ballot reflects their voting intentions often by way of a code or vote receipt.
-Next, voters can confirm that the encrypted votes are recorded as cast by viewing their encrypted code on a public list which accounts for the ballots that have been cast.
-Finally, tallied as recorded refers to the ability of anyone to check that all recorded votes are published in the tally.
+Next, voters can confirm that encrypted votes are Recorded as cast by viewing their encrypted code on a public list which accounts for the ballots that have been cast.
+Finally, Tallied as recorded refers to the ability of anyone to check that all recorded votes are published in the tally.
 This list is encrypted so that people are unable to know how one another voted (Benaloh, 2014).

-In Canada, voting systems currently offered by private vendors offer a range of verification abilities.
+In Canada voting systems currently offered by private sector vendors offer a range of verification abilities.
 At one end, some systems provide voters with no verification options.
-In these cases, when voters cast a ballot they are prompted with a page that thanks them for voting and informs them that their ballot has been successfully cast.
+In these cases, when voters cast a ballot, they are prompted with a 'thank you' page that thanks them for voting and informs them that their ballot has been successfully cast.
 Beyond that, however, voters have no way of knowing whether their ballot was cast and counted as intended.
-This has been the predominant model used in Canada in municipalities and Indigenous communities.
+This has been the predominant model that has been used in Canada to date at the community level (in Indigenous communities and municipalities).

 Approaches are now evolving that enable individual verifiability.
 This term refers to the principle of being able to ensure that one's vote is cast as intended.
 Voters are provided with a unique alphanumeric code which allows them to confirm that their vote cast accurately captures their voting intentions.
-In some cases, voters can print a paper receipt with this information.
+In some cases, voters can print a paper receipt with this information to keep and refer to.
 Figure 2 provides an example of a printable pdf vote receipt from a mock election organized with Woolwich Township in Ontario where voters could track their encrypted ballot.